 Dr. Alice Frigerio, Adult Dermatologist

-Alice Frigerio, MD, PhD, is a Visiting Instructor.
-She has completed residencies in both Maxillo-Facial Surgery in Europe, Dermatology in the US, and a PhD in Neurosicence/Biomedical Devices.
-She came to the University of Utah from Harvard Medical School, where she was part of the Research Faculty, with a focus in vascular anomalies and R&D of biomedical devices for the treatment of facial paralysis.
+Alice Frigerio, MD, Ph.D., is a Visiting Instructor.
+She has completed residencies in both Maxillo-Facial Surgery in Europe, Dermatology in the US, and a Ph.D. in Neuroscience/Biomedical Devices.
+She came to the University of Utah from Harvard Medical School, where she was part of the Research Faculty, with a focus on vascular anomalies and R&D of biomedical devices for the treatment of facial paralysis.
 Dr. Frigerio is particularly interested in vascular anomalies, high-risk skin cancer patients, and dermatologic surgery.
-Her main research focus is the genetic etiologies of vascular anomalies and possible relationship with melanoma.
+Her main research focus is the genetic etiologies of vascular anomalies and their possible relationship with melanoma.

 Dr. Josue Flores- Daboub, Pediatric Genetics

 Dr. Josue A. Flores Daboub received his medical degree from Dr. Jose Matias Delgado University Faculty of Medicine in El Salvador, completed his Pediatric residency at Lincoln Medical and Mental Health Center, and his Clinical Genetics Fellowship at Baylor College of Medicine.
 Dr. Flores Daboub is board certified in Clinical Genetics.
 He is currently an Assistant Professor of Pediatrics at the University of Utah and is in the Division of Pediatric Clinical Genetics at Primary Children’s Hospital.
 His specific clinical interests include cardiovascular malformations, vascular anomalies, lymphatic dysplasias, and skeletal dysplasias.

 Dr. Robert Hoffman, Pediatric Ophthalmology